 It is a source of inspiration for the young ones: Agbeko saw Ike Quartey fight; Clottey saw Nelson fight.
 An 8-year-old is now looking at Commey fight.

 The belts are not the only inspiration.
-Boxing has done very well for these boxers who barely completed high school education and now, they can boast of wealth white-collar workers may not make in a 30-year career.
+Boxing in ghana has done very well for these boxers who barely completed high school education and now, they can boast of wealth white-collar workers may not make in a 30-year career.

 In recent times, a few of the boxers have given back by holding boxing clinics and opening gyms too.
 Some of them also sponsor the education ambitions of kids.